apparebit/shantay/README.md

 # shantay

-The curiously different batch processor and its first use case, the EU's statement of reason database.
+The curiously different ~~batch~~ *chunk* processor and its first use case, the EU's statement of reason database.